2011 European Show Jumping Championship

-The 2011 European Show Jumping Championship was held between September 13 and September 18, 2011 in Madrid in Spain.
+The 2011 European Show Jumping Championship was held between September 13 and September 18, 2011, in Madrid in Spain.

 It was the 31st edition of the European Show Jumping Championships, only in the 19th time team medals were awarded.

 Organization

 Before the event

 In April 2009 the FEI chose the Spanish capital Madrid to host the 2011 European Show Jumping Championship.
 Madrid was in the last years alternately with Gijón location of the annual Spanish Nations Cup horse show in Show Jumping.

 It was the second time in European Show Jumping Championship history – after 1993 in Gijón – that Spain held this sports event.

 Event and location

-The European Show Jumping Championship was opened in afternoon on Tuesday, September 13.
+The European Show Jumping Championship was opened in the afternoon on Tuesday, September 13.
 The sport at the Championship had started on Wednesday.
 Parallel to the European Championships, a CSI 3*-Show jumping horse show is held.
 The Event will end on Sunday after the prize giving ceremony.

 The event is held at the Club de Campo Villa de Madrid.